Image Credit: DogTime

 The GSD is the ultimate guard dog.
 It’s sturdy and has admirable stamina and work ethic.
-This large herding dog is also common in the military and police work.
+This large herding dog is also typical in the military and police work.
 The Border Collie is often bred as a herding dog.
 This is an excellent working dog, and you’ll mostly find him protecting livestock in large ranches.
-This dog is also a favorite for families in need of a loyal guard dog.
+This dog is also a favorite for families needing a loyal guard dog.

-Crossbreeding these two dog breeds usually results in a dog that can be double the average size Border Collie, weighing around 80 pounds, and with the qualities of an excellent working dog but also a loyal companion.
+Crossbreeding these two dog breeds usually results in a dog that can be double the average size Border Collie, weighing around 80 pounds, with the qualities of an excellent working dog and a loyal companion.

-Since this dog is a crossbreed, its appearance depends on the characteristics it has inherited from the parents.
+Since this dog is a crossbreed, its appearance depends on the characteristics it has inherited from its parents.
 However, most of the Shollies’ appearance tends to lean more towards the GSD.
-The German Shepherd Border Collie mix has a striking look more like that of a pure breed than of a crossbreed.
+The German Shepherd Border Collie mix has a striking look more like a pure breed than a crossbreed.

-This dog has a beautiful coat similar to that of GSD, an athletic body, and very bright eyes.
+This dog has a beautiful coat similar to GSD’s, an athletic body, and very bright eyes.
 They inherit their floppy ears and the almost hairless tail from their Collie parents.

-- Coat color – Most of these dog coats are tan colored with black points.
-It is also not uncommon to find a Shollie that has inherited the Collies parent coat, which results in a bi-colored coat.
+- Coat color – Most of these dog coats are tan-colored with black points.
+It is also not uncommon to find a Shollie who inherited the Collies parent coat, resulting in a bi-colored coat.

-- Coat – Your pup will have a straight dense coat just like his parents.
-This medium-sized coat may have a soft undercoat if the pup takes after his GSD parent
+- Coat – Your pup will have a straight, dense coat like his parent breed.
+This medium-sized coat may have a soft undercoat if the dog takes after his GSD parent.

 Temperament Of the German Shepherd Collie Mix

-- Energetic – It’s easy to see why your Shollie is so energetic.
+- Energetic – It’s easy to see why your Shollie is so lively.
 Both the GSD and the Border Collie have lots of vigor.
-The former is a dog who loves lots of activity which makes him an excellent working dog.
+The former is a dog who loves lots of activity, making him an excellent working dog.
 The Collie is kept as a farmhand due to his tenacity.
 The mix of these two dog breeds results in a dog with lots of energy.

-- Loyal and protective –The Shepherd Collie is a great guard dog.
+- Loyal and protective –The Shepherd Collie is an excellent guard dog.
 They have a great instinct to protect and guard those they love.
 They are also easy to train, which is why they make wonderful guard dogs.
 This dog is also friendly to family members and other animals, so you don’t have to worry that he will attack your other pets in your home.

-- Affectionate and easy to train – The GSD and the Border Collie are known to be affectionate.
+- Affectionate and easy to train – The GSD and the Border Collie are known to be devoted.
 It’s no wonder that your Shollie will love to snuggle next to you and not be able to get enough attention from you.
-The Shollie is also very friendly for first-time owners as he or she is low maintenance and very trainable.
+The Shollie is also very friendly for first-time owners as they are low maintenance and very trainable.

 Your Shollie is not a couch potato.
-He or she requires lots of physical activity and exercises to keep them happy.
-Make sure you walk your pooch at least two times a day, and you play with them for at least two hours daily.
+They require lots of physical activity and exercise to keep them happy.
+Make sure you walk your puppy at least two times a day, and you play with them for at least two hours daily.
 Exercise also maintains your dog weight, which is essential in dogs prone to hip dysplasia.

 While indoors, you can engage your Shollie in some games, puzzles, and other tasks that exercise him mentally.
 Agility training for this dog is also recommended as it helps the dog burn off steam and stimulates your pup emotionally.
 If your German Shepherd Collie mix is a working dog, the better as this keeps him busy and his mind active.